-Clinical Services
+Clinical Services:

-A CT is available for those youth and families whose needs are best met within the AK Child & Family system.
+A master's level clinical therapist (CT) is available for those youth and families whose needs are best met within AK Child & Family.
 Family and individual therapy is available at our facility or in the home, depending upon individualized needs of the youth and their family.
-A CT will also participate in each treatment plan meeting as a directing clinician to support the course of care.

-Case Management
+Case Management:

 Each youth and their family are assigned a case manager (CM) who becomes a coordinator, advocate, and support in the acquisition of needed treatment services, whether through AK Child & Family or another service provider.
-These services may include medical, psychiatric, mental health, educational, vocational, social, and community-based supports, related assessments, and post-discharge follow-up activities.
+These services may include medical, psychiatric, mental health, educational, vocational, social and community-based supports, related assessments, and post- discharge follow-up activities.